andychuong/collabcanvas/README.md

 ### Multiplayer Testing

 1. Open the app in multiple browser windows or tabs
-2. Log in with different accounts in each window
+2. Register/login with different accounts using the **same group name**
 3. Create and move shapes in one window
 4. Watch them appear instantly in all other windows
 5. See each user's cursor moving in real-time
+6. Users in different groups will have completely separate canvases

 ## 🧪 Comprehensive Testing